 Festa Italiana Raleigh CELEBRATES Italian culture and heritage in the Triangle while PROVIDING financial support to local charities.

-To ensure the health and safety of citizens, artists, vendors, and volunteers, we are cancelling the 2020 Festa Italiana Raleigh street fair.
+To ensure the health and safety of citizens, artists, vendors, and volunteers, we are canceling the 2020 Festa Italiana Raleigh street fair.

 We will continue to celebrate our culture and raise funds throughout the year (visit Sponsors tab above), and we look forward to getting together again with you at our fall 2021 street fair to celebrate our Italian heritage with the community.